rohan-varma/rohan-varma.github.io/_posts/2019-1-02-Phone-Usage.md

 ![png](https://raw.githubusercontent.com/rohan-varma/phone-usage-tracking/master/How%20Much%20do%20I%20use%20my%20Phone%3F_files/How%20Much%20do%20I%20use%20my%20Phone%3F_8_1.png)

-This was really interesting to me - the mean and standard deviations for my weekend and weekday phone usage is essentially the same, and the distributions take on basically the same shape, indicating that there's essentially no difference in my phone usage on a weekend or weekday.
-This ran counter to my hypothesis that I'd use my phone a lot more on weekends, as I have more time since I don't have class or work.
-Next, lets see if there's any particular difference in phone usage on different days of the week, different weeks, and different months.
+This was really interesting to me - the distributions for my weekday and weekend phone usage are quite similar, indicating that there's little difference in my phone usage on a weekend or weekday.
+This ran counter to my hypothesis that I'd use my phone a lot more on weekends, given that I don't have class or work.
+Next, lets see if there's any difference in phone usage on different days of the week, different weeks, and different months.

 ```python